 Don’t put too much glue… ( I almost did!)
 Next time I would use less and the project would dry quicker!

-We want some of the pebbles to stick up out of the glue.
+We want some of the stones to stick up out of the water when finished.
 This gives the bees a place to stand and drink.
 Honeybees drown very easily.

 Once your project has completely dried for a couple of days.
 You are ready to place it in the garden and fill with water.

 Use only water in your dish.
 Don’t add sugar water or honey to your bee waterer.
 This would attract ants and cause a robbing frenzy resulting in bee deaths.

 Make a plan to check your bee waterer often and refill as needed.
 Some thirsty insects will be grateful this season.